Infineon/BlockchainSecurity2Go-Python-Library/README.md

 a reader that is connected via USB (a list is available at [ccid.apdu.fr](https://ccid.apdu.fr/select_readers/?features=contactless)).

+To use the library you need a Python 3 installation (e.g. from [http://python.org] or via [Anaconda](https://www.anaconda.com/))

-The fastest way to install the library is to get it via pip
+Then, the fastest way to install the library is to get it via pip
     $ pip install blocksec2go

+Remark: When installing Python 3>=3.4 the installer program `pip` is automatically installed (see [https://pip.pypa.io/en/stable/installing/]).

 This will install the library, which can be imported as `blocksec2go`.
 In addition the `blocksec2go` command will be installed which can be used to communicate with